FBW32/4-PB-operators-comparison/README.md

 10. Check whether z added to x is greater than y minus z.
 If it is not, find an operator which will give a result of true.

-11. BONUS CHALLENGE: Try increasing script readability by adding strings, question headings and line breaks, etc, to your output.
+11. BONUS CHALLENGE: Try increasing script readability by adding question headings to your output before each result.